drduh/macOS-Security-and-Privacy-Guide/README.md

 Internal requirements count=1 size=124
 ```

 macOS installers can be made with the `createinstallmedia` utility included in `Install macOS Sierra.app/Contents/Resources/`.
-See [Create a bootable installer for OS X Yosemite](https://support.apple.com/en-us/HT201372), or run the utility without arguments to see how it works.
+See [Create a bootable installer for macOS](https://support.apple.com/en-us/HT201372), or run the utility without arguments to see how it works.

 **Note** Apple's installer [does not appear to work](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/120) across OS versions.
 If you want to build a 10.12 image, for example, the following steps must be run on a 10.12 machine!